nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.

-To create Container Engine for Kubernetes (OKE) the following steps needs to be completed:
+To create Container Engine for Kubernetes (OKE) the following steps need to be completed:

 - Create network resources (VCN, Subnets, Security lists, etc.)
 - Create Cluster.
 - Create NodePool.

-This tutorial shows the simplest way the *Quick Start* feature what creates and configures all the necessary resources for a 3 Kubernetes node cluster.
-All the nodes will be deployed in different Availability Domain to ensure high availability.
+This tutorial shows the simplest way the *Quick Start* feature creates and configures all the necessary resources for a 3 Kubernetes node cluster.
+All the nodes will be deployed in different Availability Domains to ensure high availability.

 More information about OKE and custom cluster deployment: